Bobinetttte/CTFs/CTF/THM/Medium/WhatsYourName/WhatsYourName.md

 But I don't know why it's doesn't work.
 So I remember that we have a admin.py file.
 And It's was maybe an error of THM but there is the admin password:
 ![[Pasted image 20250325212939.png]]

+After a lot of try nothing was working I don't know why...
 ## 5. **Installation

 ## 6. **Command and Control

 ## 7. **Actions on Objectives

+...